Arcadier/Plugin-Coding-Tutorials/README.md

 ```html
 <input type = “hidden” id = “merchantId” value= “(somevalue)”>
 ```
-That’s why if we want to execute a script strictly for buyers, we write the line 2-3 to return 0 if a `“merchantId”` id is found.
+That’s why if we want to execute a script strictly for buyers, we write return 0 if a `“merchantId”` id is found.
 ```javascript
 if($('#merchantId') && $('#merchantId').length){